Cheadle Town F.C.: Stadium

-Park Road Stadium has an official capacity of 2,000; its record attendance is 1,700 for a friendly match against Stockport County in August 1994.
+The Ground Up Solutions Stadium (formerly Park Road Stadium) has an official capacity of 2,000; its record attendance is 1,700 for a friendly match against Stockport County in August 1994.
 During the 1966 World Cup it was used by the Portugal national team as a training ground and has also had the honour of hosting a soccer school run by Brazilian legend Jairzinho during the summer of 1993.

 It has a covered main stand on the west side of the pitch that can seat approximately 250 and contains the changing rooms underneath; the other three sides of the pitch are uncovered and surrounded by nothing more than a railing.
 Other facilities at the stadium include a clubhouse and a portable building that doubles up as the refreshments kiosk and hospitality room.
+The ground also includes a 2nd pitch adjacent to the main pitch, which is used by the clubs reserve team and their junior teams.

 In April 2014 the club announced that they had been awarded a £5,000 grant from Capital One as part of the company's Grounds For Improvement competition.
 This money was used for two new dugouts, a brand-new hard-standing surface directly from the tunnel to the dugout areas and new storage facilities.
 In the recent months the club has managed to install seats in its main stand and has begun rebuilding its club house after the old structure was demolished in November 2014.
 A new F.A standard 5 a-side pitch has also been built.

 Further work on the stadium took place over the summer of 2018 thanks to the club winning a £50,000 Buildbase bursary.
 The clubhouse and changing rooms were refurbished and a new external cafe was opened.